About World Cleanup Day

 Its beauty lies in cooperation and collaboration: building bridges between otherwise disparate communities – and including all levels and sectors of society – from citizens to businesses, to governments.

-In 2023, participant numbers continued their post-Covid dip, rising back towards 2019 levels, attracting 19.1 million people, which included countries reporting cleanup actions for the first time.
+In 2023, participant numbers continued their post-Covid dip, rising back towards 2019 levels, attracting 19.1 million people, which included many countries reporting cleanup actions for the first time.
 The depth and width of message penetration showed further evidence of increasing.

 From Humble Beginnings